Primary East Guide

-Maria is a military spouse with years of being a home educator to her own two children and within their homeschooling group.
-She completed her Montessori Early Childhood Teacher Training in 2017 at the Montessori Training Center of Brentwood, to be certified through the American Montessori Society.
-She holds a Bachelors in Communication from the University of South Florida, graduating Summa Cum Laude.
-She has worked with children for over 10 years and believes in fostering a life long love of learning and curiosity.
+Maria is certified through the American Montessori Society (AMS).
+She completed her Early Childhood Teacher Training, ages 2.5-6 years, back in 2017 at the Montessori Training Center of Brentwood.
+Maria holds a Bachelor's Degree in Communication from the University of South Florida, graduating Summa Cum Laude.
+She has worked with children, going on 15 years, both in private independent schools and as a home educator to her own two children in their homeschooling co-op.
+She believes in fostering a life long love of learning and caring for others.
+A personal accomplishment of hers is rescuing and rehabilitating two feral dogs, from a pack in the woods, to join her family.
+She has a big heart for animals and children.
 Maria is thrilled to be a part of our Amare community and wants each child to feel loved, encouraged and have a reverence for nature.

 Amare Montessori’s faculty and administration are committed to uncompromising standards of academic excellence, and to preparing students to be future leaders.